PJhaveri02/Are-We-There-Yet/backend/README.md

 ## Running tests
 1. Ensure that a local MongoDB instance is **NOT** running (use `Ctrl` + `C` at the command line to stop)
-2. If you haven't already, move the current working directory to the backend folder using the following command: `cd` to `backend`
+2. If you haven't already, move the current working directory to the backend folder using the following command: `cd backend`
 3. Execute `npm test`

 # Documentation